zliu41/CIPs/CIP-plutus-modules/README.md

 cross-module reference, which is probably not acceptable.

 The alternative is to have the balancer insert corresponding `Force` operations, as well as the `Delay`s.
-A simple way to do so is would be to add a `Force` around every use of a variable corresponding to a script argument--under the 'value scripts' syntactic restriction these variables are easy to identify.
+A simple way to do so would be to add a `Force` around every use of a variable corresponding to a script argument--under the 'value scripts' syntactic restriction these variables are easy to identify.
 These modifications would not be made